openstack/neutron/doc/source/contributor/policies/bugs.rst

-If you would like to join this Launchpad group, it's best to reach out to a member of the above mentioned neutron-drivers-core team in #openstack-neutron on Freenode and let them know why you would like to be a member.
+If you would like to join this Launchpad group, it's best to reach out to a member of the above mentioned neutron-drivers-core team in #openstack-neutron on OFTC and let them know why you would like to be a member.
 The team is more than happy to add additional bug triage capability, but it helps to know who is requesting access, and IRC is a quick way to make the connection.